A college degree is one signal.

 That is a real tradeoff.

-Read FIFO Oil and Gas Jobs if this path fits.
+Read FIFO Oil and Gas Jobs and How to Become an Oil Worker if this path fits.

 Offshore jobs can pay well because the work involves physical demands, safety rules, travel, and time away from home.